Norface-EUINACTION/ParlEE_Classification/ReadMe.md

 ### Training Script
-To run the training script, kindly go through the *training* readme.
+To run the training script, kindly go through the *training* folder readme.
 ### Classification
-To run the classification scripts kindly go through the *inference* readme
+To run the classification scripts kindly go through the *inference* folder readme